kaimrdth/poker-hands/README.md

 ## Usage

-Open `index.html` in a web browser.
 Type any of these hand types:
 - `pair`, `two pair`, `three of a kind`
 - `straight`, `flush`, `full house`
 - `four of a kind`, `straight flush`, `royal flush`